 To make sure that a merchant holds a permit from the Office, use the Get information about a merchant tool.
 You can also ask the merchant for his or her permit number.
 The merchant is required to give you this number.

 The permit does not vouch for the honesty of the salesperson, nor does it certify the quality of the products or services.
-It simply means that the merchant has provided a security deposit to the Office.
+It simply means that the merchant may conduct itinerant trade.

 Situations in which the merchant is not required to hold a permit